Lenapehoking

 Lenapehoking (Lënapehòkink) is widely translated as 'homelands of the Lenape', which in the 16th and 17th centuries, ranged along the Eastern seaboard from western Connecticut to Delaware, and encompassed the territory adjacent to the Delaware and lower Hudson river valleys, and the territory between them.

 Beginning in the 17th century, European colonists started settling in Lenapehoking.
 Combined with the concurrent introduction of Eurasian infectious diseases and encroachment from the colonists, the Lenape were severely depopulated and lost control over large portions of their country.
-In the 18th and 19th centuries, the United States government forcibly removed the Lenape to the American Midwest, including the state of Oklahoma.
+In the 18th and 19th centuries, the United States government forcibly removed the Lenape to the American Midwest and Oklahoma.

-Lenape nations today control lands within Oklahoma (Delaware Nation and Delaware Tribe of Indians), Wisconsin (Stockbridge-Munsee Community), and Ontario (Munsee-Delaware Nation, Moravian of the Thames First Nation, and Delaware of Six Nations).
+Beyond the ancestral domain, Lenape nations today control lands within Oklahoma (Delaware Nation and Delaware Tribe of Indians), Wisconsin (Stockbridge-Munsee Community), and Ontario (Munsee-Delaware Nation, Moravian of the Thames First Nation, and Delaware of Six Nations).

 Etymology

 The name of the Lenape country, Lënapehòkink, can be broken down into three parts.
-The first is the name of the nation itself: Lënape, which means "real person" or "original person", a construction seen in the national endonym of their relatives, the Anishinaabeg.
+The first is the name of the nation itself: Lënape, which means "real person" or "original person", a construction seen in the national endonym of their Anishinaabe relatives.
 The second element, hòki, originates from the Proto-Algonquian word *axskiy, meaning "land", relating it to the aski in Nitaskinan, the assi in Nitassinan, Ojibwemowin's aki, and the Istchee in Eeyou Istchee.
 (Note: (//iːjoʊ̯ ɪst͡ʃi//, ᐄᔨᔨᐤ ᐊᔅᒌ Iiyiyiu Aschii //ijɪjɪu əstʃi//, ᐄᔨᔫ ᐊᔅᒌ Iiyiyuu Aschii //ijɪju əstʃi// or ᐄᓅ ᐊᔅᒌ Iinuu Aschii //inu əstʃi//, all meaning 'The People's Land'; /fr/)) Finally, the last element, -nk, is the locative suffix.
 Lënapehòkink thus translates to "in the land of the Lenape", a word popularized when Nora Thompson Dean shared the term with conservationist Theodore Cornu in 1970, and later with archaeologist Herbert C. Kraft.
 This term has since gained widespread acceptance and is found widely in recent literature on the Lenape and in New York institutions today as part of land acknowledgement.

 Another historical Lenape term for much of the same region is Scheyischbi or Scheyichbi, although this is also often cited as referring specifically to New Jersey.